 Zeineb has a diverse background in research and in communication, mostly related to environmental sciences and in science-policy contexts.
-Born and raised in Tunisia, she graduated from the University of Carthage as an agriculture engineer, with a concentration in water resources and environment.
-She was top three in her institution and received scholarships to pursue a master program in Canada.
-Today, she holds a MSc and a PhD in oceanography from the University of Quebec at Rimouski with a concentration in aquatic chemistry, where she worked with different research teams in Canada, Spain, France, Brazil, Turkey and the United States.
+She graduated from the University of Carthage as an agriculture engineer, with a concentration in water resources and environment.
+She holds a MSc and a Ph.D. in oceanography from the University of Quebec at Rimouski with a concentration in aquatic chemistry, where she worked with different research teams in Canada, Spain, France, Brazil, Turkey, and the United States.
 Zeineb was also a research assistant at the University of Quebec in Montreal and her research was mainly focused on aquatic bacteria and water biochemistry.

 Before joining UNU-INWEH, Zeineb was a Business Development Specialist at Mitacs, working on building relationships between universities and non-academic stakeholders to develop research projects driven by innovation.
 She speaks fluent English, French and Arabic.